 1. Internal Rotation Technique

-- Therapist’s left hand grasps medial to the AC joint and his shoulder braces her elbow
+- Therapist’s left hand grasps medial to the AC joint and therapist’s shoulder braces client’s elbow

 - Therapist’s right hand brings client’s arm down to the first internal rotation barrier